rzayevan/resttest/README.md

 ## How to Run

-- Make sure that your system runs the latest version of node.js
+- Make sure that your system runs node.js version >= 16.6.2
 - Run `npm install` to download all dependencies
 - Run `npm start` to launch the program
 - Run `npm test` to run the tests